 In a skillet large just enough to hold the chop, over medium-low heat vegetable oil enough to come up about 1/2 the height of your chop, along with a large knob of butter.

 When the butter has completely melted and ceases bubbling, gingerly lay in the chop.
-Sauté until it is golden browned on one side, about 5 minutes, then turn it and brown the other side as well for another 5 minutes or so.
+Sauté until it is golden browned on one side, about 5 minutes (or possibly more for a thicker chop), then turn it and brown the other side as well for another 5 minutes or so.

 Serve

-Serve your chop right away, or keep warm until you’re ready to serve.
+Serve the chop right away, or keep warm until you’re ready to serve.
+Sprinkle lightly with salt just before serving.

 Notes on costoletta alla valdostana